hyssostech/sketch-thru-plan-sdk-net/samples/TaskingSample/README.md

 originate at a unit, or terminate at an objective), then recognition may be incorrect or not present.
 Tasks need to make visual sense - if a user cannot tell clearly what the tasks is, STP will not either.

-STP identifies one or more possible tasks as these symbols are entered, and sends a ranked list of alternates back to the client application via asynchronous events.
+If `Auto Tasking` is enabled, STP identifies one or more possible tasks as these symbols are entered, and sends a ranked list of alternates back to the client application via asynchronous events.
+If `Auto Tasking` is not enabled, there is no attempt to interpret the user actions in terms of possible tasks as new symbols are added.
+Tasks are only created by the explicit invokation of Task editing commands.

 * OnTaskAdded - invoked whenever a new task is created as a result of successful combination of multiple individual symbols (e.g. a Unit, an Axis of Advance  and an Objective area)
 * OnTaskModified - invoked whenever the properties of a task are modified
 * OnTaskDeleted - invoked whenever the a task is deleted/removed
+* OnAutoTaskingSwitched - invoked when the Auto Tasking state switches

 This sample displays task information in a log window, and property grid, besides populating the data grid used for alternate selection
 (discussed further down).